What is particle size distribution?

 A novel method to determine particle size is direct imaging, like our Eyecon2 Particle Size Analyzer.
 In direct imaging, particles are illuminated and imaged from the same side.
 This allows the method to be easily used both in bench-top and in-line applications.

 A major advantage of this method is it non-invasive with no product contact and it is non-destructive.
 Direct imaging affords greater flexibility with adjustable max and min diameters to shape measurement detection and it negates false detection of shadowing particles, where small fine particles hide in front of larger particles.
+Check out our whitepaper on methods of particle size determination to find out more about the most popular methods.

 How to calculate particle size?